yuki-shi/instuki/README.md

-# instuki: yet another instagram scraper
+# instuki ~ scrape Instagram for benchmarking
 extraction of public engagement data from Instagram profiles.

 ## :robot: use cases
-basic diagnostic of the latest posts of an Instagram profile, such as frequeny of posting and overall engagement.
+basic diagnostic of the latest posts of one or more Instagram profiles, such as frequeny of posting and overall engagement.

 ## :steam_locomotive: usage